golang-design/history/README.md

 ### Memory Allocator

+A quick history about the Go's memory allocator: Russ Cox first implements the memory allocator based on`tcmalloc` for Go 1, `mcache` are cached on M. Then he revised the allocator to allow user code use 16GB memory and later allows 128GB.

 - [issue/30333](https://golang.org/issue/30333) runtime: smarter scavenging
 - [issue/34047](https://golang.org/issue/34047) runtime: potential deadlock cycle caused by scavenge.lock
 - [issue/34048](https://golang.org/issue/34048) runtime: scavenger pacing fails to account for fragmentation